Fonta1n3/FullyNoded/Docs/Q-and-A.md

 Airdrop is not a must.
 You can save the files in `iphone` using the native file application.

-#### Question : I experience crashes, and I want it fixed.
-How?

-I will be be keeping the testflight up to date for you [here](https://testflight.apple.com/join/a6GWxet2), so that they can be shared and investigated.

-**For sure tor will crash occasionally.** If you *race around the app* and put it into foreground and background quickly, actually a guaranteed way to make the app crash is quickly backgrounding it and quickly foregrounding it as `Tor` needs about 10 seconds to bootstrap and if it is does not complete that process before getting backgrounded `tor` will crash, just something to keep in mind.

-Go slow, `tor` is not meant for speed. `Tor` does not stay alive in the background so every time the app does go (crash) there we have to force `tor` to quit, then when the app reappears it has to bootstrap tor again every time.

 #### Question : What are the assurances that the developer can't push out software that will steal my seed say in a single sig wallet?

 There isn’t any, that’s why you should use multisig or build the app from source.